 This is a short summary of BS8102: 2022t and the amendments that have been made.
 If you have any questions or queries about the new changes, or waterproofing in general, please get in touch.

 Peter Cox provides a range of waterproofing and tanking treatments and solutions for water ingress and damp problems.
-Visit our website here.
+Visit our website for more information on tanking.